 Also consider the direction of printing for thin parts.
 A 3D print is most likely to break along the horizontal printing plane.

-When strength is of particular concern, also consider using a stronger printing filament such as ABS or tough PLA.
+When strength is of particular concern, also consider using a stronger printing filament such as ABS or tough PLA (refer to 3D printing filament and materials).

 4.3 Design for economy